alexeymezenin/laravel-realworld-example-app/README.md

 This Laravel app is part of the [RealWorld](https://github.com/gothinkster/realworld) project and implementation of the [Laravel best practices](https://github.com/alexeymezenin/laravel-best-practices).

+You might also check [Ruby on Rails version](https://github.com/alexeymezenin/ruby-on-rails-realworld-example-app) of this app.

 See how the exact same Medium.com clone (called [Conduit](https://demo.realworld.io)) is built using different [frontends](https://codebase.show/projects/realworld?category=frontend) and [backends](https://codebase.show/projects/realworld?category=backend).
 Yes, you can mix and match them, because **they all adhere to the same [API spec](https://gothinkster.github.io/realworld/docs/specs/backend-specs/introduction)**

 ### How to run the API